ianstormtaylor/slate/docs/reference/slate/operation.md

 ## Properties

-See each operation separately below too see what they consist of.
+See each operation separately below to see what they consist of.

 Note that all operations have a `data` property which can be used to attach arbitrary data to the operation, just like the [`Node`](./node.md) models ([`Block`](./block.md), [`Inline`](./inline.md), etc).